Become part of the EVERYWH2ERE Regions and Cities Interest Group!

-authority working to reduce air pollution, noise and emissions in your region
+Are you a local, or regional authority working to reduce air pollution, noise, and emissions in your region

 Why to join in brief:

-- Exchange and cooperation with other cities and regions on innovative policy tools for zero emissions, zero noise construction sites and other temporary events;
+- Exchange and cooperate with other cities and regions on innovative policy tools for zero emissions, zero noise construction sites and other temporary events;

-- Receive feasible and effective policy recommendations to support your zero-emission targets.
+- Receive feasible and effective policy recommendations to support your zero-emission targets and climate and energy goals;

 Download a detailed Regions & Cities Interest Group guide here.